Jonnyauk/Wonderflux/README.md

 complete in-line code documentation in the wf-includes directory files for your reference if you dig around.

+Please note the documentation site is somewhat out of date - I've fallen behind a little on working on this unfortunately, due to time contraints.
+However, once I've completed Wonderflux v2.0 I'll be turning my attention back to documentation!

 * [All documentation](http://wonderflux.com/guide)
 * [Hooks](http://wonderflux.com/guide/hook)
 * [Functions](http://wonderflux.com/guide/function)